alecramsay/pg/docs/index.markdown

     redistricting for each state.
 These contrasts put policy choices framed by the underlying population geography in sharp relief.

-    Again, these root maps are not normative&#8212; they aren't what we think redistricting plans *should* be.
+    Again, these root maps are not normative
+    &#8212; they aren't what we think redistricting plans *should* be.
-    Given their very low overall edit distance to other valid maps, all redistricting plans for a state are unavoidably informed by them, and they are easy to understand conceptually&#8212;
+    Given their very low overall edit distance to other valid maps, all redistricting plans for a state are unavoidably informed by them, and they are easy to understand conceptually
-    people who live near each other will tend to be in the same district.
+    &#8212; people who live near each other will tend to be in the same district.

     Hence, they provide a good baseline against which to evaluate and compare plans.